 The Government in Northern Ireland is planning to relax some of its Covid restrictions on 26 July.
 This means that stricter restrictions remain in place in Northern Ireland in comparison with the rest of the UK.
 Restrictions include:

-- Up to 15 people (including children of all ages) from a maximum of 3 households can meet in a private garden.
+- Up to 15 people (including children of all ages) can meet in a private garden.
 Up to 30 people can meet in an outdoor public space without a risk assessment needing to be carried out.

 - You can form a bubble with another household.
-The bubble can be of any size, but indoor meetings between households in a bubble together are limited to a maximum of 10 people.
+The bubble can be of any size, but indoor meetings between households in a bubble together are limited to a maximum of 10 people (not counting under 12s).